New Philippines

 Like other provinces, the territory was named after other existing dominions, in this case the Philippines, hence "New Philippines".
 The former were named after Philip II of Spain and the latter were named after the then-sovereign, King Philip V of Spain.
 New Philippines ceased to be a legal entity upon the extinction of New Spain in 1821.

 Limits

-This province of New Spain overlapped in part with the current U.S. state of Texas, but its territory was substantially different.
+New Philippines Province overlapped in part with the current U.S. state of Texas, but its territory was substantially different.
 The land consisted of the region north of the Medina and Nueces rivers, in what is now South-Central Texas; i.e., only the Central-Northern part of the current state overlaps with the territory of New Philippines.

 The Medina River was the official border between New Extremadura and New Philippines.
 West of the Medina headwaters, the southern border was with Nueva Vizcaya.
 The border with Nuevo Santander was the Nueces River.

 To the west, New Philippines bordered Nueva Vizcaya and Nuevo México; to the north, the border almost reached the Red River; to the east, the border was consecutively French, Spanish, and finally American.